 -- Snape to Dumbledore (DH33)

-Voldemort cast a deadly curse on Marvolo Gaunt‘s ring to protect the Horcrux within.
-The curse would have killed Dumbledore immediately after he put the ring on if Snape hadn’t performed a counter-curse to slow it’s spread.
-As it was, Dumbledore’s hand was blackened and withered, and he would die within a year (HBP23).
+The curse on the ring refers to a deadly curse placed by Voldemort on Marvolo Gaunt‘s ring to protect the Horcrux within.
+The curse was lethal and would have killed Dumbledore almost immediately after he put the ring on if Snape hadn’t performed a counter-curse to slow it’s spread.